konveyor/tackle-test-generator-cli/doc/installation.md

 ## Downloading Java library Dependencies

-To run TackleTest CLI from a locally built Docker image or a local installation, a few jar files need to be downloaded from Maven repositories hosted on GitHub, which requires authentication.
-To enable authentication, create a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token), with the permission `read:packages`.
-Note that using your GitHub password will not work for downloading some of the jar files; a personal access token must be used.
+To run TackleTest CLI from a locally built Docker image or a local installation, a few jar files need to be downloaded from Maven repositories.
+This can be done by running the script `lib/download_lib_jars.sh`

-Update the settings file [../lib/settings.xml](../lib/settings.xml) by replacing `GITHUB_USERNAME` with your GitHub username and `GITHUB_TOKEN` with the personal access token that you created.
-Then, run the `lib/download_lib_jars.sh` script to download all library dependencies.

 ```buildoutcfg
 cd lib; ./download_lib_jars.sh